Inspiration How To Paint A Flower Wreath: Autumn Version

 Include your personal message

 Second, tell a story with your colour palette.
-In Rachel’s case, Wisconsin’s scenery (her hometown) played a big part in, so nostalgia is definitely a part of her work.
-Inspired by the change of seasons, she takes a more relaxed approach to everything during autumn and reflect on her growth and progress of the year that was.
+In Rachel’s case, Wisconsin’s scenery (her hometown) played a big part, so nostalgia is definitely a part of her work.
+Inspired by the change of seasons, she takes a more relaxed approach to everything during autumn and reflects on her growth and progress of the year that was.

-For her paper ground, she uses ZenART sketchbooks that has the right size, and can definitely withstand some (slightly) wet medium, so she can keep her colour palette handy wherever she goes.
+For her paper ground, she uses ZenART sketchbooks that have the right size, and can definitely withstand some (slightly) wet medium, so she can keep her color palette handy wherever she goes.

 Keep in mind that incorporating your own personal message into your artwork is a key to creating a good one!
-Go back to the emotions that you want to convey to your audience… What do you want to say with your use of colours?
+Go back to the emotions that you want to convey to your audience… What do you want to say with your use of colors?
+Find out how colors and emotions are closely linked in our Colors and Emotions in Art article.

 For my flower wreath tutorial below, I created my own autumn colour palette, too.
 I will show you the process of how I chose my colours in that section, but for now… Let us proceed to the next important step.